SofiaDeAlessandre/tp-todoList/README.md

 Description: ToDo List allows you to organize daily tasks, edit, delete and filter this by completes, incompletes or alls.

-Technologies: React
+Technologies: React, MaterialUI

-Authors: Sofía De Alessandre
+Author: Sofía De Alessandre

 June 2024